KhaLee2307/hand-pose-estimation/README.md

 ## Introduction

 This is a project we built for the Hand Pose Estimation problem.
 In this project, we tested the Stacked Hourglass Network model (a fairly well-known model used for Human Pose Estimation).
-In addition, we switched from the usual bottom-up method to the top-down by adding a hand detect module.
+In addition, we switched from the usual bottom-up method to the top-down by adding a hand-detect module.
 Here is the architecture model we use:

 <p align="center">
   <img src=method.png/>